Permethrin

 8. Can dogs also suffer from permethrin poisoning?

-Yes, although dogs can metabolize permethrin better than cats, they can also develop poisoning symptoms with an overdose or individual sensitivity.
+Yes, although dogs can metabolize permethrin better than cats, they can also develop poisoning symptoms with overdose or individual sensitivity.
 Small breeds, puppies, and animals with pre-existing conditions are particularly at risk.

 9. Is intravenous lipid therapy necessary for all permethrin poisonings?